macro187/verbot/readme.md

     calc [--verbose]
     calc --release [--verbose]
     calc --prerelease [--verbose]
-        Calculate the current commit's version number.
+        Output the current version number

-        If the current commit is tagged with a release version, output that.
-        Otherwise, compute and output a unique pre-release version as described in the "Version Computation Scheme" section.
+        Details on how version numbers are calculated can be found in the "Version Calculation" section.

         --release
-            Output a release version number.
-If the current commit hasn't been tagged as a release, output the release version it would be if it were.
+            Always output a release version number.
+If the current commit hasn't been tagged as a release, output a release version as if it was.

         --prerelease
+            Always output a pre-release version number.
+If the current commit has been tagged as a release, output a pre-release version as if it wasn't.

+        --verbose
+            Output diagnostic information about how the version number is calculated.

+    write [--verbose]
+    write --release [--verbose]
+    write --prerelease [--verbose]
+        Record the current version number in source code files, and then output it

+        Details on how version numbers are calculated can be found in the "Version Calculation" section.

+        Details on where version numbers are recorded in source code files can be found in the "Versions in Source Code" section.

+        --release
+            Always output a release version number.
+If the current commit hasn't been tagged as a release, output a release version as if it was.

+        --prerelease
-            Output a pre-release version number.
-If the current commit has been tagged as a release, output the pre-release version it would be if it wasn't.
+            Always output a pre-release version number.
+If the current commit has been tagged as a release, output a pre-release version as if it wasn't.

         --verbose
             Output diagnostic information about how the version number is